-[Refer to the leases note in the General Purpose Financial Statements - Section 1 if the JO has concessionary / peppercorn leases.]
+[Refer to the leases note (note C2-1) in the General Purpose Financial Statements - Section 1 if the JO has concessionary / peppercorn leases.]

 At inception of a contract, JO assesses whether a lease exists - i.e. does the contract convey the right to control the use of an identified asset for a period of time in exchange for consideration?